-Laser Products segment sales in 2013 increased by \$5.0 million, or 2.7%, versus the prior year.
-Changes in foreign currency rates adversely impacted our sales by \$1.5 million, or 0.8%.
-Excluding the effect of foreign exchange rate movements, sales increased \$6.5 million, or 3.5%, primarily due to growth in sales of our laser scanner products, driven by strong demand and greater market penetration of our laser scanning solutions products.
-In addition, the sealed CO2 laser products experienced an increase in demand from customers in both marking and coding applications for the food, beverage and pharmaceutical industries.
-These increases were partially offset by a decrease in sales volume of our scientific laser products due to 2013 governmental budget challenges in the U.S. and Europe, impacting the scientific market.
+Laser Products segment sales in 2013 increased by \$8.0 million, or 5.0%, versus the prior year.
+Sales growth was primarily attributable to growth in sales of our beam delivery products, driven by strong demand and greater market penetration of our laser scanning solutions products.
+In addition, CO2 lasers products experienced an increase in demand from customers in both marking and coding applications for the food, beverage and pharmaceutical industries.